wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 `nextWin` after switch (i.e. the old `curWin`) is then refilled by moving the next `H` cycles' event objects from `ubWin` (stands for "unbounded window").
 This window-filling logic is implemented in member function `advancePos()`.

+At the end of the backend pipeline, the uop is inserted into the instruction window by calling `schedule()`.
+This function takes two arguments.
+The first is `curCycle` reference, the second is the minimum dispatch cycle computed using source operand commit cycle, the ROB allocation cycle, and the uop issue cycle `curCycle` (to be honest, I do not quite understand why ROB allocation does not stall the pipeline on resource hazard, and why ROB allocation seems to happen at the beginning of issue stage).
+The uop must not be dispatched before: (1) Its two source operands become available at cycle `cOps`;
+(2) ROB entry is allocated at the beginning of issue stage (`c2`); (3) The uop physically arrives at the instruction window after issue, at cycle `MAX(c2, c3) + (DISPATCH_STAGE - ISSUE_STAGE)` (the `MAX` here seems to imply that ROB allocation stalls uop issue for (`c2` - `c3`) cycles, if `c2 > c3`, but `curCycle` is not incremented to account for the issue stall).

 The scheduling logic `scheduleInternal()` is also overly complicated by the use of the two boolean template arguments,